|

 Translations included religious, philosophical, medical, science -- such as optics, geology and math.

-Introduction of these texts and translations divided the middle ages into what can be known as 2 distinct periods: a) the early middle ages, without the benefits and knowledge and b) the later, middle ages, with ancient knowledge and science restored.
+Introduction of these texts and translations divided the middle ages into what can be known as 2 distinct periods: a) the early middle ages, without the benefits and knowledge; and, b) the later middle ages, with ancient knowledge and science restored.

 St. Thomas Aquinas wrote the "Summa Contra Theologica", an introduction to Christian theology.
 (Click on the hyper link or go to lessons above to find an overview of the life and works of Aquinas).
 He was also author of commentaries on Aristotle and various books of the Bible.